collins-isiwu/Dusk-FlaskApp/README.md

   The ToDo allows users to add a todo, tick it when they are done with the task - with a line through and the user can delete a task or clear the whole todos.
   Learning Javascript object was handy in completing this task.
 #### Design of the App
-  The name of the app and design of the app was inspired by the calmness of the dusk - the ability of it to make you
+  The name of the app and design of the app was inspired by the calmness of the dusk - the ability of it to make you calm and concentrated.
+Which is the main purpose of the app.